 In your daily routine, incorporate practicing scale with your song learning.
-In reality, developing your ability to play some simple songs is a really rewarding experience.
+In reality, developing your ability to play some simple songs is an enriching experience.
 It makes you feel better and want to practice more.

 #3.
 Use a Metronome

 Use a metronome to regulate your scale speed.
 It is not only a very effective way to develop your tempo but also can be fun when you play at various speeds.
-Most digital pianos offer built-in metronomes, hence it is just a matter of pushing a button to turn it on.
-However, if your piano does not have a built-in metronome, you may find a free online metronome, get a traditional metronome, or get a digital one.
+Most digital pianos offer built-in metronomes; hence it is just a matter of pushing a button to turn it on.
+However, if your piano has no built-in metronome, you may find a free online metronome, get a traditional metronome, or get a digital one.

 #4.
 Alternate Scales with Different Keys

-For example, you practice C major scale for a week, then practice C♯ major for another week, or any combinations you like.
+For example, you practice C major scale for a week, then practice the C♯ major for another week or any combinations you like.
 Varieties make the practice more fun.

 #5.
 Extend Scales over Multiple Octaves